Juanagudelo9007/Chat-app-react/README.md

 I also tried my best to separate the logic and responsibilities into different stores.
 It’s not the most optimal solution, but it’s what my current knowledge allows me to do.

+Each message shows the time using JavaScript’s toLocaleTimeString, just showing hours and minutes.

 🧠 Performance Issues & Future Improvements

 Currently, the app faces some performance issues when a user is created — it takes around 7–8 seconds to load.